 Swim Safe, a national programme offering free outdoor swimming and water safety sessions for children aged 7-14, has returned to Windermere this summer.

-School Swim Safe sessions are taking place at Rayrigg Meadow until 7 July, ahead of the public sessions which run from 25 July until 5 August.
+School Swim Safe sessions are taking place at Rayrigg Meadow from 24th June until 5th July (Monday - Friday) ahead of the public sessions which run from 23rd July until 3rd August (Tuesday - Saturday)

 Swim Safe sessions teach children aged 7-14 how to stay safe when swimming outdoors, which is often more challenging than swimming in a pool.
 The programme was created jointly by Swim England, the national governing body for swimming in England, and the Royal National Lifeboat Institution (RNLI), the charity that saves lives at sea.

-The hour-long Swim Safe sessions are run by qualified swimming teachers and qualified lifeguards, supported by a team of trained volunteers.
+The 45-60 min long Swim Safe sessions are run by qualified swimming teachers and qualified lifeguards, supported by a team of trained volunteers.
 The first 20 minutes covers land-based safety and then it is into the water for practical tuition with a swimming teacher.
-Wetsuits, swimming hats and a free goody bag with a t-shirt are all provided.
+Wetsuits and swimming hats and provided (PLEASE NOTE YOU NEED TO PROVIDE SHOES TO SWIM IN).
 Children must be able to swim at least 25 metres to take part.